Join The Forum To Get inspired Ideas

 130% density wigs offer a more natural, lightweight look.
 It mimics the density of natural hair for those who prefer a subtle and less dense look.
 Light density wigs are often chosen for everyday wear as they offer a more understated and casual style.
 They are suitable for extended use.

 150% density is considered a medium density for wigs and is a popular choice for many.
 This density provides a balanced look that is neither too light nor too heavy, offering a natural look and moderate fullness.
+If you're looking for a natural and versatile option, 150% density wigs are a good choice for many people.

 180% density is considered high density for wigs, and depending on your preferences and the look you want to achieve, it may be a good option.
-Here are some things to look for in a 180% density wig:

 Higher density wigs are often chosen for more dramatic styles, such as long curls or elaborate updos.
 The extra volume can create dramatic hairstyles.